 17 – Let it dry

-For ex., for acrylic paint the drying process includes 2 main stages and rely on water evaporation and on bond formation between binder and pigments.
+For ex., for acrylic paint, the drying process includes 2 main stages and relies on water evaporation and on bond formation between binder and pigments.
 Once you alter the drying time, you affect this process.

-Dry time is important no matter what kind of medium you use and if you use brush, sprayer or a roller.
+Dry time is important no matter what kind of medium you use and if you use a brush, sprayer, or roller.
 Always wait.
 If it is a large area, wait at least 24 hours.

 18 – Get a sandpaper

-- a sandpaper helps you prepare the surface (we’ll talk about it later).
+- sandpaper helps you prepare the surface (we’ll talk about it later).

 - it can help you caver mistakes.

-- you need to sand painted area between layers to get even and smooth surface.
+- you need to sand the painted area between layers to get an even and smooth surface.

 If you made a mistake or you notice too much paint somewhere: let this area dry, sand it and paint over.

-To make sure you finished project will look great, smooth and professional sand every layer after it’s dried.
+To make sure your finished project will look great, smooth, and professional sand every layer after it’s dried.

 19 – Master proper brush technique